Deploy Mattermost on Kubernetes#

 Deploy Mattermost#

-.apiVersion: v1 kind: Secret metadata: name: my-mattermost-license type: Opaque stringData: license: <LICENSE_FILE_CONTENTS>
+apiVersion: v1 kind: Secret metadata: name: my-mattermost-license type: Opaque stringData: license: <LICENSE_FILE_CONTENTS>

 Note

-Create an installation manifest file
+Create a Mattermost installation manifest file named

 mattermost-installation.yaml